Pride of America Ship Review

 - Pink’s, a centrally located champagne and cigar bar

-- The Lanai Bar & Lounge, an intimate bar way up on Deck 13
+- Aloha Lanai Bar, way up on Deck 13

 - The outdoor, stern-view Waikiki Bar, also on Deck 13